-These healthy stuffed sweet potatoes are full of all kinds of flavorful ingredients – this is a great vegan and gluten free meal.
+These hearty stuffed sweet potatoes are full of all kinds of flavorful ingredients like broccoli, pumpkin seeds, and nutritional yeast.
+This is a great vegan and gluten free meal that you can customize according to your taste.

-These healthy stuffed sweet potatoes are a relatively easy meal that’s packed full of nutrients.
+These stuffed sweet potatoes are a relatively easy meal that’s full of flavor and color.
 Plus, they’re gluten free, vegan, and allergy friendly, too!

-You can top them with anything you want!
+You can top these with anything you want!
 Try broccoli, peppers, seeds, nuts, cheese, sauteed onions, bacon, or anything you wish.
+You could make a batch of my herb sauce and drizzle that on top if you want to add a brighter flavor to these potatoes.

 Disclosure: This post contains affiliate links.